MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-load-test-v1.md

 **`env`** - **env**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Array of JSON objects that consist of the name and value for each environment variable.
+The name should match the variable name used in the Apache JMeter test script.
 Add/Update environment variables using the json syntax as shown in the following example.

 ```json
 [